ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 - We created an `async` function named `readDataFiles`.

 - Inside `readDataFiles()`, we use `await` before each `fs.readFile` call.
-This pauses the function's execution until each file reading is complete, allowing the code to run line-by-line in a readable manner, similar to synchronous code.
+This pauses the function's execution until each file read is complete, allowing the code to run line-by-line, similar to synchronous code.

 - With `await`, `fs.readFile` directly returns the file's contents as a string.
 This allows us to assign the file's content to variables (`data`, `data2`, `data3`) without callback functions.

-- While this behavior hasn't changed, it's important to note that you see the text "run this as soon as possible" first.
+- It's important to note that you still see the text "run this as soon as possible" first.
+This behavior hasn't changed.

 ## Benefits of `async`/`await`

 - **Readable code**: Using `async` and `await` makes the code flow more like synchronous code, improving readability.

 - **Avoids callback hell**: By using `await`, we avoid nesting and make our code look more like a series of synchronous operations.

-So much better than using callbacks!